 Most people start using iCloud by taking advantage of the complementary 5GB of storage space offered with an Apple hardware purchase.
 However, they may have only a limited view of the variety of data it can store or the collaborative uses it can facilitate.
 Accessible from either a computer or mobile device, iCloud can be your saving grace when you need to work away from your usual homebase, when you lose your device, or buy a new one.

 That is why it is considered one of the best cloud storage services around.
-To maximise your use of iCloud, here are some iCloud tips and tricks you can use today.
+You can also look into our list of the best external hard drives available if you want to go old school.
+But for now, to maximise your use of iCloud, here are some iCloud tips and tricks you can use today.

 01. Know what you're backing up